 With most integrated shield plans, you are also covered between 90 to 180 days, or from 3 to 6 months, for treatments before and after hospitalisation.
 That said, when it comes to more serious illness like cancer, stroke and heart diseases, it may take much more than 6 months to recover.

 Now, imagine you have 365 days of post-hospitalisation coverage!

-With the recent introduction of AXA Shield, Singaporeans now have the option to pick an integrated shield plan that gives them 365 days of post-hospitalisation coverage.
-Knowing that we have multiple choices in the saturated integrated shield plan market, the arrival of AXA Shield is a game-changer in offering you not just the longest post-hospitalisation coverage in Singapore, but a coverage period that is more than two times what the rest of the market offers.
+With the introduction of AXA Shield, Singaporeans now have the option to pick an integrated shield plan that gives them 365 days of post-hospitalisation coverage.
+Knowing that we have multiple choices in the saturated integrated shield plan market, the arrival of AXA Shield in late 2016 was a game-changer.
+It offers you one of the longest post-hospitalisation coverage in Singapore.

 The duration of post-hospitalisation coverage becomes a very important factor when it comes to choosing an integrated shield plan, because the incidence of cancer is on the rise.
 From 2010 to 2014, the number of cancer cases being diagnosed rose steadily from 11,431 to 13,416.
 Today, about 37 people in Singapore are diagnosed with cancer a day.